 - Tuxedo: Tuxedo Platy fish have the most color variations in the Platy family.
 They are identified by having a predominantly black rear section and a mostly mono-colored front section.
 You can find them sold in colors like the Platy Tuxedo Red, Platy Tuxedo Copper Green, Platy Hi Fin, Tuxedo Yellow, and similar.

-- Twin Bar: This variety of Platy fish has distinct black bars at the top and bottom edges of its tail.
+- Twin Bar: This variety of Platy fish has distinct black bars at its tail’s top and bottom edges.
 The body can have many color variations, usually solid.

 - Rainbow: Rainbow Platy fish are among the most beautiful with multiple, sometimes iridescent colors and black fins and body.